FernandoRomero11/LeagueOracle/README.md

 - [ ] Register Users.
 - [ ] Login.
 - [ ] Match History of a Summoner.
     - [ ] Match Card.
-Has 2 Teams Cards.
+Has 2 Teams Cards and 1 Info Card.
+    - [ ] Info Card.
+Contains match data.
     - [ ] Team Card.
 Has 5 Player Cards.
     - [ ] Player Card.
 Has a Champion and Summoner Name.
 - [ ] User Profile.
 (MYSQL Data)